SystemsApproach/sdn/netvirt.rst

 (or some equivalent construct to segment the network), firewall rules, network address translation (NAT) rules, and so on.
-It is the complexity of these tasks that made network configuration the barrier to agility in data center configuration.
+It is the complexity of these tasks that made network configuration the barrier to agility in datacenter configuration.

 Tackling these issues of configuration and provisioning ultimately led to the realization that SDN provided a means to simplify the creation